 Dry runs for charcoal grills

-4) Put the thermometer probe in the middle of the cooking grate on the indirect side.
-Count the rows of grates from the edge where you placed the probe so you can put it in the exact same location on repeat tests.
+2) Put the thermometer probe in the middle of the cooking grate in the indirect zone.
+Measure the distance from the edge where you placed the probe so you can put it in the exact same location on repeat tests.
 Write it down.
-Put the lid on with the vents over the indirect side.
-Remember, opening the lid lets heat out and oxygen in.
-Wait for the temp to stabilize by watching the thermometer, about 5 minutes on a simple metal grill, longer on a kamado.
+Put the lid on.
+On a Weber kettle place the damper over the indirect side.
+Wait for the temperature to stabilize by watching the thermometer, about 5 minutes on a simple metal grill, longer on a kamado.
 Take a reading and write it down.
 Now try to control the heat by controlling the oxygen reaching the coals, and that means controlling the intake vents only.
 Leave the exhaust vent open all the way unless you can't get the temperature down.
 Make a note of how long it takes to stabilize.
 Now try to get to 325°F and 225°F.

-5) Move the probe to the center of the direct side, put the lid on, and take a reading when the temp stabilizes.
+3) Move the probe to the center of the direct side, right over the coals, put the lid on, and take a reading when the temperature stabilizes.
 Make sure you are using a thermometer that can withstand high heat.
 It can get 600°F or more on the hot side.
 Write down the reading.

-There are soooo many different outdoor cookers on the market I can't go through the steps for each of them, but if you read the above, you should get the idea.
+There are soooo many different outdoor cookers on the market, I can't go through the steps for each of them, but if you read the above, you should get the idea.
 Read my articles on the Best Setup for Offset Smokers, and the Best Setup for Bullet Smokers like the Weber Smokey Mountain.
-Do dry runs, change one variable at a time, take notes, and learn how to setup for 2-zone cooking and how to get to 225°F and 325°F.
+Do dry runs, change one variable at a time, take notes, and learn how to get to 225°F, 325°F, and Warp 10.